Camp Mystic director breaks down in court saying he wished he had more information before catastrophic flood

 “You should not renew or approve a camp license for Camp Mystic, or any other camp the same operators intend to run, until your investigation, and all criminal and legislative investigations are complete and necessary corrective actions are taken,” Patrick wrote in a letter to the agency.

-Texas health regulators are investigating hundreds of complaints filed against the camp owners and the Texas Rangers are also helping look into allegations of neglect, according to the Texas Department of Safety, The Associated Press reported.
+Texas health regulators are investigating hundreds of complaints filed against the camp owners and the Texas Rangers, the primary criminal investigative branch of the Texas Department of Public Safety, are also helping look into allegations of neglect, according to the Texas Department of Safety, The Associated Press reported.

 The hearing will continue Wednesday.